o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. In the added **Material** component, for the **Default Material** property, click {{< icon "file-folder.svg" >}} and select the material  that you made earlier (`my_material`).

-Now, we have a tree (at an offset)!
-This tree is important because it uses _vertex colors_ that we will use in the shader code to determine how the tree should bend.
+Now, you have a tree (at an offset)!
+This tree is important because it uses _vertex colors_ in the _vertex stream_ that you will use in the shader code to determine how the tree should bend.
+A vertex stream is data stored in the vertex of a model, and a vertex color is the color stored in that vertex.

 {{< note >}}
 You can color the vertices on each part of the tree by using a digital content creation (DCC) tool.
 The vertex colors indicate the type of bending as follows: